Laying down fat in week 28

 "By week 28, your baby’s lungs are developed enough to breathe air.”

 Have you heard your baby’s heartbeat recently?
-As your antenatal appointments become more frequent, your midwife will be checking it more often and you may be able to listen in, either through a Doppler or a stethoscope.
+As your antenatal appointments become more frequent, your midwife will be checking it more often and you may be able to listen in, either through an ultrasound or a stethoscope.
 Their heart rate has slowed to around 140 beats per minute at this stage, and your partner may even be able to hear it by putting an ear to your abdomen1.

 As your baby grows, they have less space in your womb to move around, so you’ll probably feel even the smallest stretch or kick.

 Keeping a balanced diet while you’re pregnant is vital to ensure your baby gets all the nutrients they need to develop healthily.
 It’s important for your own health too.
-Some women develop gestational diabetes while they’re pregnant, usually in their third trimester.
-There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30 before pregnancy3.
+Some women develop gestational diabetes while they’re pregnant, usually in their third trimester3.
+There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30 before pregnancy4.

 "Some women develop gestational diabetes while they’re pregnant, usually in their third trimester."

 Having gestational diabetes means your body can’t produce enough of a hormone called insulin which controls glucose levels in your blood.
-As result, your blood sugar levels may become too high3.
+As a result, your blood sugar levels may become too high3.

 Your requirement for insulin increases during pregnancy because of the extra demands of your growing baby.
 Throughout your pregnancy you will have regular urine tests to check to see if there is any glucose in your urine which is a sign that your blood glucose level is high.
 If your glucose levels are too high, it’s more than likely that your gestational diabetes can be treated through a healthy diet and exercise, although some women are given medication.
 Leaving gestational diabetes untreated can lead to a risk of complications at the birth.